-ICANN has almost religiously ignored the issue that we have raised - certainly we have raised and others have raised multiple times - that the lack of funding and the lack of not doing this as our day job puts At-Large at a very strong disadvantage.
-I think that needs to be addressed, and we need to have an overall review of the balance of stakeholders within ICANN.
-So, that's number one.
+ICANN has almost religiously ignored the issue that we have raised, certainly we have raised and others have raised multiple times, that the lack of funding and the lack of not doing this as our day job puts At-Large at a very strong disadvantage.

+I think that needs to be addressed, and we need to be, have an overall review of the balance of stakeholders within ICANN.
+So that is number 1.

-Number two is the - and I hesitate it when I just said we need to do a review, but the system of reviews that we are looking at right now (both the organizational reviews - such as the At-Large review and what are now called specific reviews, which were the affirmation of commitment reviews) is becoming oppressive.
+Number 2 is, the, and I hesitate to say it, I just said we need to do a review, but the system of reviews that we are looking at right now, both the organizational reviews, such as At-Large review and the what are now called specific reviews, what were the affirmation or commitment reviews are becoming oppressive.

-We have to make sure that we're getting good value from money and that we're not repeating ourselves.
-I think we have some work to do in both of those areas, and I think it's really critical.
+We have to make sure that we are getting good value for money, and that we are not repeating ourselves.
+I think we have some work to do in both of those areas.
+I think it's really critical.

-In terms of the specific reviews, as Leon said, we are under new Bylaws.
+In terms of the specific reviews, as Leon said, we are under new bylaws.
 These reviews can use experts.
-They just have to appoint them themselves as opposed to having people apply for them.
-But nevertheless, I think those reviews need to be looked at to make sure that we're getting good value out of them and not just doing it because there's a rule somewhere on paper saying we have to do it.
+They just have to appoint them themselves, as opposed to having people apply for them.

+But nevertheless, I think those reviews need to be looked at, to make sure that we are getting good value out of it, not just doing it because there is a rule somewhere on paper saying we have to do it.

-So, those are the two areas that, in a global sense, I think need addressing.
-If they're addressed, I think end users would be in a much stronger position to participate and to defend their interests within what is currently what I think is a very unbalanced ICANN.
+Those are the two areas that, on a global sense, I think need addressing.
+If they are addressed, I think end users would be in a much stronger position to participate and to defend their interests within what is currently what I think is a very unbalanced ICANN.
 Thank you.

-Continue, Alan, for the second question, please.
+TIJANI BEN JEMAA: Continue, Alan, for the second question, please.

-Thank you very much.
-My competencies?
-I've already talked about some of them.
-I think the history I have of At-Large and from a gTLD perspective is a resource that would be very important to the Board.
-I hope there's no question in anyone's mind that defending the interests of the users is what I'm in ICANN for.
-If not, I would go really retire.
-I think it's absolutely crucial.
+ALAN GREENBERG: Thank you very much.
+My competencies, I've already talked about some of them.
+I think my, the vast, the history I have of At-Large and from a gTLD perspective I think is a resource that will be very important to the board.
+I don't think there is any question, hope there is no question in anyone's mind that defending the interests of users is what I'm in ICANN for.
+If not, I would go really retire, and I think it's absolutely crucial.

-I have spent a lot of time working with other parts of ICANN, and I know that I've established good relationships, both with the operational parts of ICANN and within the Board right now.
-I think I'm in a strong position to work as a collaborative member of the Board.
+I have spent a lot of time working with other parts of ICANN, and I think that, I know that I've established good relationships both with the operational parts of ICANN and within the board right now, and I think I'm in a strong position to work as a collaborative member of the board.
+Someone coming in and simply saying, we are going to change everything, because I know better, is not going to get very far.

-Someone coming in and simply saying, "We're going to change everything because I know better," is not going to get very far.
-I think I'm in a strong position to work well with the Board, with board members, and to make sure that the interests of users is heard - not just that someone speaks, but that people have to actually listen and take it into account.
+I think I'm in a strong position to work well with the board, with Board members, and to make sure that the interests of users is heard, not just that someone speaks, but that people actually have to listen and take it into account.
 I think I'm in a strong position to do that.
 Thank you.